Party of One (George Thorogood album): Release and content

 Rounder Records released Party of One on August 4, 2017.
+The album debuted, and peaked at No. 2 on the Billboard Top Blues Album chart.

 The album is composed entirely of blues covers, from artists Thorogood said "really mean something to me," as such, it features covers of songs by the Rolling Stones, Hank Williams, Johnny Cash, Bob Dylan, John Lee Hooker, and others.
 The album also features a cover of "Soft Spot," written by Gary Nicholson and Allen Shamblin.
 "I live in the United States of America, that prides itself on being maybe the richest country in the world, and I can’t believe that there are adult people living in the streets here, thousands of them," says Thorogood, "I was thinking it’s up to us regular working-class people to help these people out, because the government's not helping.
 I was all about that anyway, before I heard the song.
 So I said: "I've gotta do this.
 Even though I don’t play it all that good – it’s a little out of my style.
 But the message isn't out of my style."
 The album also contains a live version of "One Bourbon, One Scotch, One Beer" recorded live, at Rockline in 1999.
 CD versions of the album also feature a bonus track, a cover of "Dynaflow Blues", written by John Ned Shines.